42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Update the state of a scene based on its id

-Updates the state of scenes based on the provided data.
-This endpoint returns a confirmation of the scene state update.
+Update the state of a scene.

 ### Example